L'amour masqué: Act 3

 Everyone – including Elle and Lui – appears to have taken advantage of the night.
 Lui reappears, with his mask, not sure how he may sort out the situation and reveal his trick.
 He brings a farewell letter from his son, but Elle, in sadness, does not open it.
-However, a prick of a rose thorn, from the previous night, makes Elle realise the identity of her lover.
+However, a prick of a rose thorn, from the previous night, makes Elle realize the identity of her lover.
 Despite the age difference, she does not worry about one who seemed so young in the intimacy of the night – she has two lovers in the same person: the father and son.